 One can see Bangladesh's efforts to battle instability through the improvement of boys' and girls' literacy here:

-And in the Al Jazeera YouTube video, below, one can see a youth movement striving for children's
+And in the Al Jazeera YouTube video, below, one can see a youth movement striving for children's rights, most notably girls' rights not to be forced into arranged marriages.

 For sociologists who spend an inordinate amount of time highlighting social problems without tangible models for addressing those problems, these are a few good examples that can be used to point out broad-based efforts promoting positive social change.